 But what if we take a contract involving three companies?
 And what if they each have their own legal departments?

-How do you keep track of all the minutiae that are involved with getting all parties on the same page?
+How do you keep track of all the minutiae involved in getting all parties on the same page?

 The reality is that processes can be extremely complex or fairly simple, depending on your organization’s needs and goals.
 That’s where document approval workflows come into play.